 Branding is important.
-Having a brand that your readers instantly recognize gives a more personal appeal, which encourages them to come back.
+Having a brand that your readers instantly recognize gives a more personal appeal, encouraging them to come back.

-This can also be used across your other platforms – for instance, if you use social media or email marketing.In order to build a strong brand, you need to have a custom made logo and header.
+This can also be used across your other platforms – for instance, if you use social media or email marketing.To build a strong brand, you need to have a custom made logo and header.
 This can be used alongside your design and theme and should be different from your competitors.

-You can also design your own logo.
-Or, if this is not your area of expertise, you can choose to use a logo designer like Hatchful to create your logo.
+You can also design your logo.
+If this is not your area of expertise, you can choose to use a logo designer like Hatchful to create your logo.

-Hatchful allows you to create a unique, professional logo instantly, which can then be customized and used on your blog, social media, and other platforms.
+Hatchful allows you to instantly create a unique, professional logo, which can then be customized and used on your blog, social media, and other platforms.

 After creating your blog, the next step is to reach as many people as possible.
-The most effective ways of growing your audience is by SEO, Email and Social media marketing.
+The most effective ways of growing your audience are SEO, Email, and Social media marketing.

 Currently, there are 3.397 billion active social media users.
-That gives you a huge audience to reach out to.
+That gives you a vast audience to reach out to.
 You can build your list of subscribers using social media.

-For example, Pinterest and Instagram are good for visually appealing posts, YouTube is best for video content, and Twitter is best for written content and industry news.
+For example, Pinterest and Instagram are useful for visually appealing posts, YouTube is best for video content, and Twitter is best for written content and industry news.